In honor of

 When Socrates was a young man he surveyed what areas of inquiry he wished to direct his philosophical thought to.
 He looked at the study of the natural world.
 He concluded he was not of the nature to study the nature of animals and the natural world.
 Socrates found what area of study interested him and he settled on the study of human nature.

-This is the same question you have to ask…do you have the talent and true desire to be a great street photog?
-I mean, in a world of 2 billion cell phone cams you have to be great nowadays if you want to stand out above the crowd.
+The question I asked myself about having what it takes to be a studio photog is the same question you have to ask…do you have the talent and true desire to be a great street photog?
+I mean, in a world of 3 billion cell phone cams you have to be great nowadays if you want to stand out above the crowd…the world is just polluted with images.

 Daniel D. Teoli Jr. Archival Collection

 You may say you have the desire, but you have to put this desire above all else and this is where being an asshole comes in.
 If you can’t be a good asshole or you can’t develop outstanding candid skills, then you may not have what it takes to do museum quality street work.
-In any case, it does not matter what I say or what you say…the proof of the pudding will be in your portfolio…either it will be great or be shit…that is the acid test.
+If that is the case, then do you have the personality and talent to embed yourself into people lives to get the shot in a more relaxed atmosphere?

+Sometimes in our photo career we come across people that do a little more than offering criticism.
 I have had plenty of confrontations with people during the nearly 50 years I’ve been shooting on the street.
-Here are a few of the lessons I have learned over that time.
+Here are a few of the self-preservation lessons I have learned over that time.

 Fortune favors the prepared.